 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-:
+Nandini Mani: Cellular microtubule arrays contain sub-populations of microtubules with distinct dynamic properties, as required for function.
+This protocol addresses how collective activity of regulators bestows proximal microtubule sub-populations with distinct properties.

 REQUIRED: What is the main advantage of this technique?

-:
+Michelle F. Marchan: This “bottom-up” reconstitution assay enables us to simultaneously visualize the organization and dynamics of proximal microtubule populations, such as single microtubules and bundles, and to decipher the mechanisms underlying their self-organization.

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-: Click here if you choose this question.
+Click here if you choose this question.
 Please write in a style that you will be comfortable memorizing and speaking aloud.
 Limit length to 30 or fewer words.

 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-:

 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?

-:
+Nandini Mani: Multi-component reconstitutions require optimizing experimental parameters, like pH, ionic strength, and protein concentration, while preserving the activity of each.
+Systematic analysis of individual components prior to multi-protein assays is extremely helpful.

 Introduction of Demonstrator on Camera